© 2020 Select Healthy Mind Ltd

 Generally your first session will be used as an assessment and consultation, rather than for treatment.
 This allows you to identify your issues as you see them, and for your therapist to start to gain an idea of what your needs are.
 So unfortunately, having just one session is unlikely to have any lasting benefit for you.

-Attending weekly sessions can helps you make gradual and steady progress that means you see faster results, but sessions will be agreed mutually.
+Attending weekly sessions helps you make gradual and steady progress that means you see real results.
+In some cases, a therapist will agree fortnight sessions.

 Can I have more than one session a week?

 Yes.
-If you require more than one session a week, we may be able to accommodate this depending on availability, we can discuss this.
+If you require more than one session a week, therapists may be able to accommodate this, and offer you multiple weekly sessions.

 Can I speak to a counsellor before my appointment?